Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 -  Jigsaw.w3.org/css-validator - Used for validation of CSS code when testing.

-- Search.google.com/test/mobile-friendly - Used for testing the websites mobile responsiveness.
+- Search.google.com/test/mobile-friendly - Used for testing the website mobile responsiveness.